ChenyuZuoo/ShanghaiGPSVis/README.md

 readline.py is simply used for print lines in big files.

 filter.py is used for out put compute average position of one point.

+htFilter is used to rextract the records when passengers on or off taxis.